Start My Answer

 You Have Rights and Protections Under the Fair Debt Collection Practices Act

-As mentioned earlier, consumers have the ability to turn the proverbial table and take legal action against a debt collector.
-The statutory mechanism affording consumers the ability to initiate legal action is the Fair Debt Collection Practices Act (FDCPA).
-The FDCPA is a federal law enacted in 1977 with the objective of protecting consumers from being harassed and threatened by debt collectors who were using abusive and unethical tactics to try and extract payments for delinquent debts.
-Under the FDCPA, a consumer possesses the following rights and legal protections:
+As mentioned earlier, consumers have certain legal rights under the Fair Debt Collection Practices Act (FDCPA).
+The FDCPA is a federal law enacted in 1977 with the objective of protecting consumers during the debt collection process.
+A consumer possesses the following rights under the FDCPA:

-• Dispute a debt and request no further contact from a collection agency
+• Right to dispute a debt and request no further contact from a debt collector

-• Tell the debt collector not to call them at work if such calls are not permitted by the employer
+• Right to tell the debt collector not to call them at work if such calls are not permitted by the employer

-• Request proof that a debt exists and the collector is authorized to request payment
+• Right to request proof that a debt exists and the collector is authorized to request payment

-• Be represented by an attorney in a debt resolution case
+• Right to be represented by an attorney in a debt resolution case

 Debt collection lawsuits generally begin when the debt collector (i.e. Portfolio Recovery Associates) filing a formal Summons and Complaint alleging you owe a specific amount of money (i.e. the unpaid debt).
 The vast majority of consumers opt to ignore the Complaint and do nothing.
 This is a big mistake since it means Portfolio Recovery Associates will simply file a motion requesting the Court enter a default judgment against you.
 If the Court grants the default judgment, Portfolio Recovery Associates will be empowered to take the following actions against you: